Five Things Newcomers to Canada Need to Know About Housing in Alberta

 Many of Alberta’s higher education institutions have dedicated housing programs for their students, and some also offer options for families to live on campus.

-However, students' (domestic and international) demand for rental accommodation across the province is high and outstrips supply.
+However, student (domestic and international) demand for rental accommodation across the province is high and outstrips supply.

 Student advocates are calling for more purpose-built student residences.